CS 725/825 Computer Networks, IT 725 Network Technology

 Programming assignment:

-Write a brief report that outlines the approach you took.
-There are two parts to the report.
-In the first one you will describe the method that you used.
-The second part of the report must show representative runs of your programs together with appropriate explanations.
+1. Include a brief outline of the approach that you took and a sample run in your assignment submission.
+You must show representative runs of your programs together with appropriate explanations.
 Important: by showing an execution of your program, you are making a statement that your program, as submitted, works as shown.
 An attempt to "fake" a run, for example by writing a program that ignores input and just prints answers regardless of input, will be considered as cheating.
-Finally, remember, you may be asked to give a demo of your program.
+You may be asked to give a demo of your program.
 If your program does not implement fully the required functionality or does not work, you have to make it clear in the report.

 Submission instructions: